- What is the history of the school and where is it located?

 Composition and Literature (Humanities Examination Only)

 History and Social Sciences

 Science and Mathematics

-These scores will satisfy the college prerequisites for enrollment in our school and the requirements for California Bar law student registration.
-Call (800) 257-9558 or go to the website at http://www.collegeboard.com/clep to schedule the examinations.
+These scores will satisfy the college prerequisites for enrollment in the school and the requirements for California Bar law student registration.
+Call (800) 257-9558 or go to the website at https://clep.collegeboard.org/clep-exams schedule the examinations.
 You should also purchase a book to help prepare yourself for the CLEP exams.
 There are a few available.
 Most large bookstores carry these books.
 They are usually stocked in the "Reference" section of each store.

 To review a list of CLEP exams offered and the recommended semester hours for each go to the Webpage at http://www.collegeboard.com/student/testing/clep/scr_cgs.html.

 Must I take the Law School Admissions Test (LSAT) to gain entry to the school's law study program?

 No. The school does not require LSAT scores for enrollment.